Do you know? RVs hold water in two types of tanks: Gray water tank and Black water tank.

 Using Ice Cubes and Dishwashing Detergent

-For this method, you need to dump half a cup of dishwashing detergent either in liquid or powdered form in the toilet.
-Take a bag of ice and drop it through the bathroom as well.
+For this method, you need to dump half a cup of dishwashing detergent, either liquid or powdered, in the toilet.
+You can also take a bag of ice and drop it through the bathroom.

 Make sure you use detergent specific for dishwater use.
-Using a regular dishwashing liquid soap can cause a messy episode full of bubbles.
+Regular dishwashing liquid soap can cause a messy episode full of bubbles.

-After pouring the detergent and ice in the toilet to reach the black water tank, you need to go on a drive.
-You can drive for half an hour or until you reach your next destination.
+After pouring the detergent and ice into the toilet to reach the black water tank, you need to go on a drive.
+You can drive for half an hour or until your next destination.

-The ice and detergent mixture thrashes along the inner walls of the black water tank, while you drive.
-It causes the debris stuck on the walls to loosen up and ultimately mix in the liquid.
+The ice and detergent mixture thrashes along the inner walls of the black water tank while you drive.
+This causes the debris stuck on the walls to loosen up and ultimately mix with the liquid.

-Afterward, dump your tank water in a dump station, fill your tank with clean water and dump again.
+Afterward, dump your tank water in a dump station, fill it with clean water, and dump it again.
 Repeat the process until it runs clear.

 -